pdf_utils package is the part of pyHanko that implements

 be the easiest to adapt to the low-level needs of a digital signing tool

 The “inherited” parts mostly consist of the PDF parsing logic, filter implementations (though they’ve been heavily rewritten) and RC4 cryptography support.
-I stripped out most of the functionality that I considered “fluff” for the purposes of designing a DigSig tool, for two reasons:
+I stripped out most of the functionality that I considered “fluff” for the purposes of designing a DigSig tool, for several reasons:

 When I started working on pyHanko, the PyPDF2 project was all but dead, the codebase largely untested and the internet was rife with complaints about all kinds of bugs.
 Removing code that I didn’t need served primarily as a way to reduce my maintenance burden, and to avoid attaching my name to potential bugs that I wasn’t willing to fix myself.